Abe admits involvement in guest selection for publicly funded cherry blossom-viewing party | The Japan Times

 The number of guests, along with government funding, has grown in recent years, and Abe canceled next year’s event while the government review is underway.

 The recent furor over the event is a headache for Abe, who on Wednesday became Japan’s longest-serving prime minister.
-The 65-year-old has so far overcome a series of favoritism allegations since his return to power in 2012, including one involving a veterinary school project managed by his friend.
+The 65-year-old has overcome a series of favoritism allegations since his return to power in 2012, including one involving a veterinary school project managed by a friend.

 In a separate parliamentary session Wednesday, Chief Cabinet Secretary Yoshihide Suga revealed a breakdown of some 15,000 invitees to the cherry blossom viewing event.